wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.V.10

 <p class=fip id=p10>
-10.&emsp;As long as perception lasts prayer has a place.
+10. As long as perception lasts prayer has a place.
 <sup>2</sup>Since perception rests on lack, those who perceive have not totally accepted the Atonement and given themselves over to truth.
 <sup>3</sup>Perception is based on a separated state, so that anyone who perceives at all needs healing.
 <sup>4</sup>Communion, not prayer, is the natural state of those who know.